 At least I think so…and since I prefer not to use anything toxic in my home and yard, this method of DIY killing ants was a total God-send to me (plus, I’m cheap…the nearly free option is always the best way to go if I do have an option).

 When I tried this for the first time I was simply astounded at this simple method for pest control!

 Lucky for all of us, I took pics of my results so you can see it for yourself before you try it.

-The tip that Eileen had told me was that you can kill ants by pouring boiling water down into their anthill.
+As I said before, the tip that Eileen had told me was that you can kill ants by pouring boiling water down into their anthill/colony.

-When I first tried this, I thought maybe I had a few hundred ants in my ant hill, and many of them were making their way into my home, which is why I even killed them… but I was shocked to discover that there were more like thousands of ants in that one ant hill.
+When I first tried this, I thought maybe I had a few hundred ants in my ant hill, and many of them were making their way into my home, which is why I even bothered to kill them… but I was shocked to discover that there were more like thousands of ants in that one ant hill.

 My ant problem was easily 10X worse than I had anticipated.

 It’s a wonder that my house wasn’t totally infested there were so many of them.
 How did I know that there were so many, you may ask?
 I’m just about to show you.